5 Home Showing Tips All Home Sellers Need to Know

 Tidy Up

-There’s a saying “dirty homes don’t sell.”
-Some buyers can overlook a bit of dust here and there, or an errant spiderweb in the corner.
-But most home buyers have a hard time looking past truly dirty and cluttered homes.
+There’s a saying, “Dirty homes don’t sell.”
+Some potential buyers can overlook a bit of dust here and there or an errant spiderweb in the corner, but most home buyers have a hard time looking past truly dirty and cluttered homes.

-Home showings are an extremely important time during the home selling process.
-Use these tips to get it right from the first step inside.
+Preparing for house showings is an extremely important step in selling the home for a fair market price.
+Use these tips to get it right from the potential buyer’s first step inside.
+As always, consult with your real estate agent about the nuances of your home.
 Improve your chances of a great open house event and even better buyer offer.

 Start Your Home Search